Puthiya Bhoomi

 Puthiya Bhoomi is a 1968 Indian Tamil-language film directed by Chanakya, starring M. G. Ramachandran and Jayalalithaa.
 It is a remake of the Hindi film Himalay Ki God Mein (1965).
 The film was released on 27 June 1968.

 Plot

-Katheeravan is a cardiologist and heart surgeon, while his father is an honest police officer.
-Kangeyan is a criminal whose life Katheeravan saves.
+Katheeravan is a cardiologist and heart surgeon.
+HIs father is an honest police officer tasked with capturing Kangeyan, a criminal whose life Katheeravan saves.
 When Kangeyan learns that his saviour is the son of the police officer who is out to get him, he unsuccessfully tries to kill Katheeravan.
 Meanwhile, Kangeyan's deputy pulls the brake lines from Katheeravan's car.
 Katheeravan has an accident and ends up in a village where he meets Kannamma.
-Love grows between them, but the threat of Kangeyan looms over the village and Katheeravan.
+As Katheeravan establishes a rural clinic and a romance blossoms between him and Kannamma, the threat of Kangeyan looms over the village and Katheeravan.

 Soundtrack

 The music was composed by M. S. Viswanathan.